CRC-901-On-the-Fly-Computing/Testbed/docs/Architecture.md

   - Technologies: Java, REST/OpenAPI
   - Implementation: ``local_client\service_requester_new``
 - Chatbot
-  - Tries to understand the user's input and translate it into a formal specification (e.g., it understands that the user wants to perform image classification from the user's input in natural language).
+  - Tries to understand the user's input and translates it into a formal specification (e.g., it understands that the user wants to perform image classification from the user's input in natural language).
   - Technology: Docker container Chatbot (black box, internally: Python)
 - OTFProviderRegistry
   - Knows about all different OTF providers of the system (currently: only one).